 soft foothills are best suited for the cultivation of

 Pinot Noir and Rieslings.

-Our Wikinger Met originates from Haithabu in the Schlei Fjord on the Baltic Sea coast.
-This Viking era centre of trade was a breeding ground of Viking traditions including the production of Mead.
+Wikinger Met originates from Haithabu in the Schlei Fjord on the Baltic Sea coast.
+This Viking era centre of trade was a breeding ground of Viking traditions including the production of mead.